CovertLab/EvolveTransport/README.md

-'''configure_search.py''' configrues the reactions, evaluation, genetic algorithm, and plotting.
+configure_search.py configures the reactions, creates a kinetic model and fitness evaluation, and runs a genetic algorithm to optimizes model fitness.
+Finally, it visualizes the evolution and resulting model.

-## Execution
+## Execution:

     python source/configure_search.py